Dr. Jill Howe

 I didn’t want to have someone come to me with a headache and give them a pill to get rid of their headache.
 I wanted to be able to help the person with a headache know they had injured their neck and that we not only could help them with headaches but also prevent future problems for the injury to the nerves, neck, shoulders, arms and hands.
 I wanted to help them improve their overall health.

-I got the opportunity to interact with people in a way that was conversational.
+I got the opportunity to interact with my chiropractic patients in a way that was conversational.
 “What’s going with you?
 How does that affect you?”
 More so, not just “where does it hurt” but “what’s it like to be in your body for a day and what does it feel like and how do these problems negatively impacting your life?”
-My favorite thing to do is to go out and educate patients because that is the definition of physician – an educator or a teacher.
+My favorite thing to do is to go out and educate chiropractic patients because that is the definition of physician – an educator or a teacher.
 I really enjoy this because I get a chance to educate the average person who maybe treats their headaches with aspirin and doesn’t know a different way.
-Not only can I educate them about what might be causing their headaches but that they can actually improve their health, not only their headaches but their whole body.
+Not only can I educate them about what might be causing their headaches but that they can actually improve their health through chiropractic, not only their headaches but their whole body.
 They can sleep better; have more energy; get rid of sinus problems or jaw pain.
 It’s all connected.
 To see them have their “A-ha” moment when I’m talking to them and when I’m educating them is really what validates everything that I’ve done up to this point.

 Dr. Jodie Schultz

-We always wanted to have a multidisciplinary practice.
+We always wanted to have a multidisciplinary chiropractic practice.
 As chiropractic physicians we’ve integrated Eastern and Western medicine into our physical wellness center.
 This means we have chiropractors, medical doctors, physician assistants and nurse practitioners all working together for the betterment of our patients.

-At our wellness center we offer spinal rehabilitation.
-We also work with nutrition, help to detoxify the body and we work diligently with our patients to help them regain their health.
+At our chiropractic wellness center we offer chiropractic spinal rehabilitation.
+We also work with nutrition, help to detoxify the body and we work diligently with our chiropractic patients to help them regain their health.
 We don’t work with their symptoms, we work with people to get their bodies functioning like they should be so they don’t have to constantly endure aches, pains and sickness.
 Instead they can just go and live the life that they’re supposed to.

 We’ve had the opportunity to lecture a great deal throughout our careers.
 Dr. Howe was invited to speak to chiropractic colleagues about digestive problems as well as a group of 400 doctors at a national convention.
-We’ve been asked to educate fire fighters and policemen and the general public at a variety of companies on topics like: neuropathy (where the nerves are dying), fibromyalgia (where somebody feels like they have the flu all the time), neck and back pain.
+We’ve been asked to educate fire fighters and policemen and the general public at a variety of companies on chiropractic topics like: neuropathy (where the nerves are dying), fibromyalgia (where somebody feels like they have the flu all the time), neck and back pain.

 We hosted a women’s hormone symposium for 180 people and had multiple educators present.
 It was fantastic to hear from the audience what their struggles were and for them to realize there’s something different that can be done about their problems.